Non-catalytic low-cost and sustainable amidation using a twisted amide

 Abstract

 Cost reductions and environmental friendliness have been strongly desired in amide synthesis.
 In this study, carboxylic acid was converted to a twisted amide using inexpensive tosyl isocyanate and bromoacetate.
 The twisted amide was then reacted with an amine to give the desired amide and commercially valuable tosylglycine esters.
-Epimerization-suppressed amidation, application to the peptide synthesis, column chromatography-free amide synthesis, and solid-phase amide synthesis were established.
-Moreover, effective use of the co-product tosylglycine ester was demonstrated by the sustainable peptoid synthesis.
-The established method can become a practical amidation that solve the cost and sustainability issues in amide synthesis.
+Epimerization-suppressed amidation, application to peptide synthesis, column chromatography-free amide synthesis, and solid-phase amide synthesis were established.
+Moreover, the effective use of the co-product tosylglycine ester was demonstrated by sustainable peptoid synthesis.
+The established method can become a practical amidation approach that solves the cost and sustainability issues in amide synthesis.

 Supplementary files